oracle/python-oracledb/doc/src/user_guide/initialization.rst

 enforced until the initial connection is successful.
-Since all connections must be the same mode, any second and subsequent concurrent Thin mode connection attempt will wait for the initial standalone connection to succeed, meaning the driver mode is no longer potentially changeable to Thick mode.
+Since all connections must be the same mode, any second and subsequent concurrent Thin mode connection attempt will wait for the initial standalone connection to succeed, meaning the driver mode is no longer potentially changeable to Thick mode, thus letting those additional connections be established in Thin mode.

 If you have multiple threads concurrently creating standalone Thin mode connections, you may wish to call :meth:`oracledb.enable_thin_mode()` as part